About the Sonos Ray 4.0 Home Theater Bundle

 Match your sound to the room

-If you have an iOS® device, you can calibrate the sound bar using Trueplay™.
+If you have an iOS® device, you can calibrate this sound bar system using Trueplay™.
 This lets you use your iPhone or iPad to match the bar's sound settings to the specific shape and acoustics of your room.
 This feature measures how sound reflects off your walls, ceiling, and furniture and optimizes it to fit the space.

-Easy setup and control
+Simple setup and control

 - plays TV sound, streaming music, and digital audio files from your home network

 - communicates with other Sonos players via Wi-Fi or a dedicated SonosNet wireless network

 - stream sound from TV shows and movies to other Sonos speakers

 - Apple AirPlay 2 lets you stream directly from an iPhone or iPad and ask Siri to play Apple Music